Scotland bounce back with win in Italy

 Italy brought on Capuozzo for his debut and he looked a real prospect.
 With a dozen minutes left, he finished a fine Italian move.
 Scotland had become too narrow down the left and Edoardo Padovani teed up Capuozzo to go over in the corner.
 A 16-point game.

 And then it narrowed again.
-A now dominant Italian pack, led tremendously by Federico Ruzza, battered Scotland back into their own terrain.
+A now dominant Italian pack, led tremendously by lock Federico Ruzza, battered Scotland back into their own terrain.
 The visitors looked jaded.

-Quick ball and a brilliant finish from Capuozzo, steeping inside Steyn, and it was an 11-point game.
+Quick ball and a brilliant finish from Capuozzo, stepping inside Steyn, and it was an 11-point game.
 It was the least the Azzurri deserved.
 Three tries on the day and it could have been more.

 They were by far the better team in the last 20.
 Small comfort, for sure, but they'll take it.
 Scotland got the win and the bonus point they came for, but the performance?
 Nowhere close to good enough.

-Scotland: Hogg; Graham, Harris, Johnson, Steyn; Russell, Price; Schoeman, Turner, Z Fagerson; Skinner, Gilchrist; Watson, Darge, M Fagerson.
+Scotland: Hogg; Graham, Harris, Johnson, Steyn; Russell, Price; Schoeman, Turner, Z Fagerson, Skinner, Gilchrist, Darge, Watson, M Fagerson.

 Replacements: McInally, Dell, Nel, Hodgson, Bradbury, Vellacott, Hastings, Tuipulotu.